-Schools shall make potable water available to children at no charge where lunch meals are served during the meal service.
+Schools shall make potable water available to children at no charge in the place where lunch meals are served during the meal service.
 Schools may offer water pitchers with cups on tables and/or make potable water available for pupils to fill their own cups or water bottles by means of a water faucet or water fountain that is available without restriction in or near the location meals are served.
 A faucet or fountain outside the cafeteria is acceptable as long as pupils can request and receive permission to access the faucet or fountain.

 Schools may not serve any whole milk or any reduced fat milk (2%).
 Schools may only serve fat-free milk, low-fat (1%) milk, fat free or low fat lactose reduced/lactose free milk, fat-free or low-fat buttermilk, or acidified milk or fat-free or low-fat acidified milk.
 Schools must offer at least two choices of these milks.
 Fat-free milk may be flavored or unflavored while low fat (1%) milk must be unflavored.
+These approved milk products may be either white or flavored milk varieties.
 All milk products must be pasteurized fluid milk that meets the State and local standards, as currently required in 7 CFR Part 210.10(m)(1)(ii).